 Past Earnings Growth Analysis

-Earnings vs Industry: SGP is unprofitable, making it difficult to compare its past year earnings growth to the REITs industry (-1.2%).
+Earnings vs Industry: SGP has become profitable in the last year, making it difficult to compare its past year earnings growth to the REITs industry (106.4%).

 Return on Equity